![]() |

 “So what do you use posh lemons for?”
 I asked.

-“Well anything you might use with a posh lemon.”
+“Well anything you might use a posh lemon for.”
 And that was possibly the best advice I had had all day.

-Which brings me on to Bergamot Oranges and Citron Beldi.
+Which brings me back to Marrakech Lemons, Bergamot Oranges and Citron Beldi.

-It appears that I am not alone with a sense of confusion about this lemon.
+It appears that I am not alone with a sense of confusion about these citrus fruits.
 The Paris-based food writer, David Lebovitz, has probably written the most informative, (sensible and plausible) piece about this on the internet and has cleared up for me a lot of the confused miasma.
 Paula Wolfert also clears things up in her glorious book The Food of Morocco.

 Essentially there are two popular lemons used in Moroccan cooking, the doqq (Citrus limonum Risso var. pusilla R) and the boussera (Citrus limetta Risso, also known as Limonette de Marrakesh).